nodejs/nodejs.org/CONTRIBUTING.md

 A collaborator of the Node.js Website repository is a member of the Node.js Website Team.

-The Website Team is responsible for the technical development of the Node.js Website, thus it is expected that team members have significant knowledge about modern Web Technologies and Web Standards.
+The Website Team is responsible for the technical development of the Node.js Website; thus, it is expected that team members have significant knowledge about modern Web Technologies and Web Standards.

-Note that regular contributors do not need to become "Collaborators".
-Any contribution is appreciated and a Collaborator status is a formality that comes with obligations.
+Note that regular contributors do not need to become "Collaborators" as any contribution is appreciated (even without a status), and a Collaborator status is a formality that comes with obligations.

-If you're an active contributor seeking to become a member we recommend reaching out to one of the existing Team Members for guidance.
+If you're an active contributor seeking to become a member, we recommend contacting one of the existing Team Members for guidance.

 <details>
   <summary><b>What's the process for becoming a Collaborator?</b></summary>